Read data agreement

 signature object

-Objects may be passed back by some API endpoints without an id (PK), denoting that they are a "draft", i.e. a Signature that is not yet stored in the database and only exist in transit.
+Objects may be passed back by some API endpoints without an id (PK), denoting that they are a "draft", i.e. a Signature that is not yet stored in the database and only exists in transit.

 Signature of payload hash, the format of the signature should be specified by either verificationMethod or verificationJwsHeader

 A well-known string denoting which method is used.
-Valid values:
+Valid values: TBD.
+This might be expanded with supported verification methods.
+There may be a minimal set of supported methods necessary.

 Internally generated cryptographic hash of the value to be signed, i.e. the value of verificationPayload

-A verification artifact in the form of a scanned object, image, signature etc.
+A verification artifact in the form of a scanned object, image, signature etc

 Because an identifier's information may change over time, there is a need to store that information at the time of signing.
-In case of a cryptographic signature, this field should contain some identifier for looking up or verifying the public key of the signing party.
-In case of a non-cryptographic signature, this field could contain a natural individual's names, personal number, email addresses - store a snapshot that binds to the signature at the time of signing.
-In case of a cryptographic signature, this may be the fingerprint of the individual's public key or in some cases, a token from the user's ID session.
+In the case of a cryptographic signature, this field should contain some identifier for looking up or verifying the public key of the signing party.
+In the case of a non-cryptographic signature, this field could contain a natural individual's names, personal number, email addresses - store a snapshot that binds to the signature at the time of signing.
+In the case of a cryptographic signature, this may be the fingerprint of the individual's public key or in some cases, a token from the user's ID session.

-Timestamp of signature, currently this field isn't part of the payload so it's not tamper-proof.
+Timestamp of signature, currently this field isn't part of the payload so it's not tamper-proof

-Possible values: [revision
+Possible values: [revision, signature]

 Name of the schema model that objectReference points to.
 Values: "signature" or "revision"

 A symmetric relation / back reference to the objectType that was signed.
-We are currently just modelling signing another signature (a chain) or signing a Revision (which can be a revision of a consent record, an agreement, policy etc)
+We are currently just modelling signing another signature (a chain) or signing a Revision (which can be a revision of a consent record, an agreement, policy etc).

-DataAgreement is active and new DataAgreementRecords can be created.
+DataAgreement is active and new DataAgreementRecords can be created

 DataAgreementRecord may be deleted when consent is withdrawn, as its existence is not necessary for auditability.

-WIP: This field indicates that Data Agreement Records may be transferred from this compatible previous revision of the same DataAgreement.
+WIP: This field indicates that Data Agreement Records may be transferred from this compatible previous revision of the same DataAgreement

-Possible values: [draft
+Possible values: [draft, complete]

 WIP: Current Lifecycle state of the DataAgreement.
 Lifecycle states are used to manage internal workflows and should not be assigned semantic meanings for active Data Agreement Records.